internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

 # Installing the toolchain

-The "[GNU Tools for ARM Embedded Processors](https://launchpad.net/gcc-arm-embedded)" toolchain (as recommended in [the RIOT wiki](https://github.com/RIOT-OS/RIOT/wiki/Board:-Samr21-xpro)) can easily be installed via apt using the following script.
+The 64-bit version of the "[GNU Tools for ARM Embedded Processors](https://launchpad.net/gcc-arm-embedded)" toolchain (as recommended in [the RIOT wiki](https://github.com/RIOT-OS/RIOT/wiki/Board:-Samr21-xpro)) can be installed via apt using the following script.

-Note that a warning could be displayed that there are conflicting package names with the Debian apt repositories.
-That warning is already taken into consideration here and you can safely proceed by pressing enter.
-Also note that this installs the 64-bit version of the toolchain.

     sudo apt-get remove binutils-arm-none-eabi gcc-arm-none-eabi &&
         sudo add-apt-repository ppa:terry.guo/gcc-arm-embedded &&